 is the most under threat in the current era of ubiquitous, granular and exponential data collection, uses, disclosures and retention.

-The default starting point for designing all software-enabled information technologies and systems SHALL be NO collection of personally identifying information —unless and until a specific and compelling purpose is defined.
+The default starting point for designing all software-enabled information technologies and systems mandates NO collection of personally data —unless and until a specific and compelling purpose is defined.

-As a rule, default user settings SHALL be maximally privacy-enhancing.
+As a rule, default system settings are maximally privacy-enhancing.
 This rule is sometimes described as “data minimization” or “precautionary” principle, and must be the first line of defense.
 Non-collection, non-retention and non-use of personal data is integral to, and supports, all of the other PbD principles.

 Purpose Specificity

-Privacy commitments SHALL be expressed by documenting clear and concise purpose(s) for collecting, using and disclosing personal information.
+Privacy commitments are expressed by documenting clear and concise purpose(s) for collecting, using and disclosing personal data.
 Purposes may be described in other terms, such as goals, objectives, requirements, or functionalities.
 In the context of engineering software designs:

 Purposes must be limited and specific; and

-Purposes must be written in such a way so to be amendable to engineering controls.
+Purposes must be written as functional requirements.

 Limiting Collection, Use, and Retention

-Software engineering methods and procedures SHALL be in place to ensure that personal data is collected, used, disclosed and retained:
+The software should be designed in such a way that personal data is collected, used, disclosed and retained:

 in conformity with the specific, limited purposes;